 - Blegians, Clydesdales, and Gypsy Vanners to a lesser degree, are prone to "Chronic progressive lymphedema is a serious and difficult disease in draft horses, and is characterized by progressive swelling, increased thickness of the skin called hyperkeratosis and scarring of the distal limbs.".

 All Draft horses are at risk of faulty management of their nutritional needs.
 Because they are so large, carers tend to overfeed them on grain.
-It is important to work out the best diet for them with a skilled caregiver or veterinarian to ensure their nutritional needs are met.
+It is important to work out the best diet for them with a skilled Someone who provides daily care, specifically for animal residents at an animal sanctuary, shelter, or rescue. or veterinarian to ensure their nutritional needs are met.

 Miniature Horses And Ponies